 PAs are required to apply for the PANRE-LA process in year 6 of their 10-year certification maintenance cycle.
-They will then complete the questions in years 7-9.
-Registration is currently open for the January 2023 block of questions for PAs due to recertify in 2024, 2025, and 2026, and will close November 30, 2022.
+They will then start the exam in January of their 7th year.

 Who is eligible for the PANRE-LA?

 Only currently certified PAs may participate in the PANRE-LA.
-As of this writing, PAs who are due for recertification in 2024, 2025, and 2026 are eligible to apply for the first administration of the assessment, which begins in January 2023.
+PAs who are due for recertification in 2027 are eligible to apply for the PANRE-LA administration which begins in January 2024.

 Do I still have to complete CME requirements to maintain certification?

 Yes, PAs who participate must continue to meet the two-year CME and certification maintenance fee requirements to maintain their PA-C certification.